Maryland Estate & Trust Tax Returns: What Every Executor in Frederick County Needs to Know

 Real Estate Considerations in Frederick County

 Frederick County's diverse real estate market — from historic downtown properties to rural farmland — requires specialized valuation expertise.
-The Frederick County Office of the Assessor provides assessed values, but estate tax purposes often require professional appraisals that reflect fair market value at the date of death.
+The Maryland Department of Assessments and Taxation provides assessed values, but estate tax purposes often require professional appraisals that reflect fair market value at the date of death.

 Investment Account Valuations